Lucho500/Digital-Plat-codex/README.md

 - `VITE_SUPABASE_URL` – URL of your Supabase instance
 - `VITE_SUPABASE_ANON_KEY` – Public anon key for the Supabase project A sample `.env.example` file is provided as a starting point.
 Copy it to `.env` and update the values for your setup.
+These variables are also required for the onboarding pages to communicate with Supabase.

 ## Supabase Setup